khulnasoft-bot/web-ide/docs/contributing/development-environment-setup.md

 ### Setup integrating with KhulnaSoft Workflow VS Code extension

-By default, `yarn run start:example` runs a make task that will download and build the KhulnaSoft Workflow Extension from the specified release artifact.
+By default, `pnpm run start:example` runs a make task that will download and build the KhulnaSoft Workflow Extension from the specified release artifact.

 For local development with the extension, see the [KhulnaSoft Workflow Extension documentation](../development/gitlab-workflow-extension.md).